Coming up in 2026

 The Writing Life with Cate Kennedy

-Fri 26 September 6-7.30pm
+Friday 26 September 2025, 6-7.30pm

 Cate Kennedy has published across genres in poetry, non-fiction and fiction, but is best known for her first love: short stories.
 Cate won the inaugural Scarlet Stiletto Award in 1993.
 Her work has been published internationally and her two collections, Dark Roots and Like a House on Fire are teaching texts on the Victorian School syllabus.
 Cate has also published a novel, a travel memoir and three collections of poetry.
 She is the recipient of the Victorian Premier’s Prize for Poetry and the People’s Choice Award for the NSW Premier’s Prize.
 Cate is working on a screenplay, poetry and a new collection of stories.